wix-incubator/DetoxInstruments/Documentation/Preferences_Profiling.md

 In this screen, you can add Events categories that will be ignored when recording.
 Use this to save performance and lower clutter.
 For an in-depth look at the Events instrument, see [Events Instrument](Instrument_Events.md).

+### Activity

+The **Record app activity** preference controls whether activity events are recorded during profiling.

+For an in-depth look at the Events instrument, see [Activity Instrument](Instrument_Activity.md).

 ### Log

 The **Collect log output** preference enables the recording of your app's log output.
 This can be very useful for cross-referencing your debug log output with profiling samples of your app.
 This is an inexpensive operation, but depending on the log output amount, may have a slight performance cost.